ivnvxd/pyquest/markdown/12_common_practices.md

 # but only error and critical messages will appear in the console.
 ```

-    DEBUG:__main__:This is a debug message
-    2024-02-13 13:33:15,901 - __main__ - ERROR - This is an error message
+    2024-02-22 12:42:32,875 - __main__ - DEBUG - This is a debug message
-    2024-02-13 13:33:15,901 - __main__ - ERROR - This is an error message
+    2024-02-22 12:42:32,877 - __main__ - ERROR - This is an error message
-    2024-02-13 13:33:15,901 - __main__ - ERROR - This is an error message
+    2024-02-22 12:42:32,877 - __main__ - ERROR - This is an error message
-    ERROR:__main__:This is an error message

-#### Logging Formatters <a id="logging-formatters"></a>
+### Logging Formatters <a id="logging-formatters"></a>

-Logging formatters in Python's logging framework are responsible for converting a log message into a specific format before it is output by a handler.
+_Logging formatters_ in Python's logging framework are responsible for converting a log message into a specific format before it is output by a handler.
 The formatter specifies the layout of log messages, allowing developers to include information such as the time of the log message, the log level, the message itself, and other details like the logger's name and the source line number where the log call was made.

-Common Elements in Log Formats:
+_Common Elements in Log Formats:_

 - `%(asctime)s`: The human-readable time at which the log record was created.
 - `%(name)s`: The name of the logger used to log the call.
 - `%(levelname)s`: The textual representation of the logging level (e.g., "DEBUG", "INFO").